yoan1601/Newsletters-automation/README.md

-# Newsletter Automation — WAT Framework Demo
+# Newsletter Automation — WAT Framework

 An agentic newsletter pipeline built on the **WAT architecture** (Workflows · Agents · Tools).
 Given a topic, it researches the web, drafts structured content, generates infographics, renders a branded HTML email, and sends it via Gmail — archiving each issue to Google Drive.